Chinese street food can be enjoyed practically everywhere in China.

 5. Cong you bing (Green onion pancakes)

-Hot, crunchy and flaky with just the right amount of oily, greasy goodness, cong you bing are a Chinese street food staple.
+Hot, crunchy and flaky with just the right amount of greasy goodness, cong you bing are a Chinese street food staple.

 Despite their rather basic appearance, doing justice to these disc-shaped morsels takes practise and skill.